 - Lots of embroidery features

-- Cheaper if you don’t need the sewing features (this depends on the hoop size you're wanting to get)
+- Cheaper if you don’t need the sewing features

 - Nice big machine

-Cons for a 2 in 1 combo machine:
+Cons for a combo machine:

-Cons for just an embroidery machine:
+Cons for an only embroidery machine:

-- If you need sewing you’ll have to buy another machine or do it by hand
+- If you need sewing, you’ll have to buy another machine or do it by hand

 Picking an embroidery machine brand

-The costs, is the brand offering better or worse prices than its competitors?
+Is the brand offering better or worse prices than its competitors?

 What does the brand offer you compared to other brands?